ray-di/Ray.Di/README.md

 ### Constructor Bindings

 Occasionally it's necessary to bind a type to an arbitrary constructor.
-This comes up when the @Inject annotation cannot be applied to the target constructor: either because it is a third party class
+This arises when the @Inject annotation cannot be applied to the target constructor. eg. when it is a third party class.

 ```php
 class TransactionLog